Groupoid exactness and the weak containment problem: Introduction

-This characterization has an analogue in the setting of \'etale groupoids (Theorem \ref{prop:amen_inf}) in term of positive definite kernels on the subspace $\cG *_r\cG$ of pairs $(\gamma,\gamma_1)\in \cG\times \cG$ with the same range.
-On the other hand, in the groupoid case, the defi\-nition of a kernel $k$ on $\cG *_r\cG$, starting from a completely positive map $\Phi$ from $C^*_{r}(\cG)$ into the $C^*$-algebra (analogous to $\cB(\ell^2(G))$) containing the regular representation $\Lambda$ of $C^*_{r}(\cG)$ defined in Section \ref{sec:full}, raises difficulties.
+As already mentioned, this characterization has an analogue in the setting of \'etale groupoids (Theorem \ref{prop:amen_inf}) in term of positive definite kernels on $\cG *_r\cG$.
+On the other hand, in the groupoid case, the defi\-nition of a positive definite kernel $k$ on $\cG *_r\cG$, starting from a completely positive map $\Phi$ from $C^*_{r}(\cG)$ into the $C^*$-algebra (analogous to $\cB(\ell^2(\Gamma))$) containing the regular representation $\Lambda$ of $C^*_{r}(\cG)$ defined in Section \ref{sec:full}, raises difficulties.
 Indeed, for $\gamma$, $\gamma_1$ with the same range, we need an analogue $f_{\gamma^{-1}\gamma_1} \in C_{r}^*(\cG)$ of $\delta_{s^{-1}t}$.
-We observe that if $G$ is a discrete group and if $g$ denotes the characteristic function of the diagonal of $G\times G$ then $\delta_{s^{-1}t}$ is the function $y\mapsto g(s^{-1}t,y)$ defined on $G$.
-This function $g$ is (of course) continuous and positive definite on the product group $G\times G$.
-Moreover this function is properly supported in the sense that for every compact ({\it i.e.}, finite) subset $F$ of $G$, the intersections of the support of $g$ with $F\times G$ and with $G\times F$ are compact.
-Following an idea of Jean Renault developed in an unpublished note, we introduce, for a locally compact groupoid, a property similar to the existence of $g$, that we call {\it weak inner amenability} (see Definition \ref{def:wia}).
-The definition is justified by the fact that inner amenable locally compact groups are weakly inner amenable.
+We observe that if $\Gamma$ is a discrete group and if $g$ denotes the characteristic function of the diagonal of $\Gamma\times \Gamma$ then $\delta_{s^{-1}t}$ is the function $y\mapsto g(s^{-1}t,y)$ defined on $\Gamma$.
+The function $g$ is (of course) continuous and positive definite on the product group $\Gamma\times \Gamma$.
+Moreover this function is properly supported in the sense that for every compact ({\it i.e.}, finite) subset $F$ of $\Gamma$, the intersections of the support of $g$ with $F\times \Gamma$ and with $\Gamma \times F$ are compact.
+Following an idea of Jean Renault developed in an unpublished note, we introduce, for a locally compact groupoid, a property similar to the existence of $g$, that we call {\it inner amenability} (see Definition \ref{def:wia}).
+The definition is justified by the fact that, for locally compact groups, it coincides with inner amenability in the sense of \cite{LP}.
 This includes every discrete group.
-On the other hand a connected locally compact group is weakly inner amenable if and only if it is amenable \cite[Theorem 7.3]{AD02}.
-Given a discrete group $G$ acting by homeomorphisms on a locally compact space $X$, the transformation groupoid $X\rtimes G$ is weakly inner amenable.
-We do not know whether every \'etale groupoid is weakly inner amenable.
-Weak inner amenability insures the existence of functions on the groupoid product $\cG\times \cG$ that behaves like the characteristic function of the diagonal for $G\times G$.
+On the other hand a connected locally compact group is inner amenable if and only if it is amenable \cite{LR87}.
+Inner amenability insures the existence of functions on the groupoid product $\cG\times \cG$ that behave like the characteristic function of the diagonal for $\Gamma\times \Gamma$.

-In order to get rid of $\beta_r \cG$, we introduce the groupoid analogue $C^*_{u}(\cG)$ of the uniform Roe algebra generated by the operators of finite propagation in case of a discrete group.
-This $C^*$-algebra $C^*_{u}(\cG)$, which is canonically isomorphic to the reduced $C^*$-algebra $C^*_{r}(\beta_r\cG \rtimes \cG)$ of the semi-direct product groupoid (Theorem \ref{prop:Roe}), has the advantage over $C^*_{r}(\beta_r\cG \rtimes \cG)$ to be more elementarily defined.